 BHO counselors are Master's level clinicians who have been selected for their expertise and training in the areas of marriage and family counseling, social work, substance abuse and their knowledge of local community resources.

 When you or a household member contact the EAP, we will ask for some general information about the issue at hand.
 The EAP counselor will help you clarify the areas of concern, consider the alternatives for resolving them and help you develop an action plan to address the problems.

-To arrange for a private and confidential appointment, call 702-364-1484 or 1-800-873-2246.
-Our regular office hours are Monday through Friday, 8 a.m. to 5 p.m. local time.
-After-hours calls are monitored by an answering service.
+To arrange for a private and confidential appointment, call 1-800-280-3782.
+Representatives are available Monday through Friday, 6 a.m. to 6 p.m.
+Calls received after business hours are answered by master’s level clinicians.
 If you feel you are in crisis, please request the on-call therapist be notified immediately to assist you.

 You may request a telephonic consultation with licensed/certified professionals for legal advice or representation, financial planning, investments and/or tax consultation, referrals to licensed childcare facilities or varying types of in-home or agency care for aging family members.